Margaret Haig Thomas, 2nd Viscountess Rhondda: Peerage

 On 3 July 1918 her father died.
 While the Rhondda Barony died with him, the title of Viscount Rhondda passed to Margaret by special remainder, which Thomas had insisted on from King George V when he was offered the honour.

 After her father's death, Lady Rhondda subsequently tried to take his seat in the House of Lords by citing the Sex Disqualification (Removal) Act 1919 which allowed women to exercise "any public office".
 After initially being accepted, the Committee of Privileges membership was altered and her request was rejected.
-She was supported for many years by Lord Astor, whose wife Nancy had been the first woman to take her seat in the British House of Commons.
+When rejecting her petition the Lord Chancellor, Viscount Birkenhead LC, said: “On many grounds I regret this circumstance, for that history would upon its personal side have been worthy of the massive irony of Gibbon.”
+She was supported for many years by Waldorf Astor, 2nd Viscount Astor, whose wife Nancy Astor, Viscountess Astor had been the first woman to take a seat in the House of Commons.

 Shortly after Lady Rhondda's death in 1958, women entered the Lords for the first time thanks to the Life Peerages Act 1958.
 Five years later, with the passage of the Peerage Act 1963, hereditary peeresses were also allowed to enter the Lords.

 Business interests

 She succeeded her father as chair of the Sanatogen Company in February 1917.
-In total, she was a director of 33 companies throughout her life, having inherited 28 directorships from her father.
-Most of her business interests were in coal, steel and shipping via Consolidated Cambrian Ltd. She was passionate about increasing the number of women in the corporate world, and at this time was probably the best-known businesswoman in Britain.
-However, with the slump in coal prices during the late 1920s, the collieries of Consolidated Cambrian fell into receivership, and its assets later sold to GKN.
+In total, she was a director of 33 companies throughout her life, chairing six, having inherited 28 directorships from her father.
+Most of her business interests were in coal, steel and shipping via Consolidated Cambrian Ltd. She was passionate about increasing the number of women in the corporate world, and was one of the best-known businesswoman in Britain.
+However, with the slump in coal prices during the late 1920s, the collieries of Consolidated Cambrian fell into receivership, and its assets were later sold to GKN.
 After the collapse of Consolidated Cambrian, her personal accounts show that her outgoings always exceeded her income.

 In the summer of 1919, Rhondda was involved in creating and chairing the Efficiency Club, a networking organisation for British businesswomen, which she envisioned would have four aims: to promote greater efficiency and co-operation between established businesses and professional women, to encourage leadership and self reliance amongst all women workers, to form a link between businesses and professional women for their mutual benefit and to work towards the admission of women to the British Chambers of Commerce.

 She was elected as the Institute of Directors' first female president in 1926, having been a member of its Council since 1923.
-In 2015 the Institute launched the annual Mackworth Lecture in her honour.
+In 2015, the Institute launched the annual Mackworth Lecture in her honour.